ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 If you want to alter the Y-Doc when hocuspocus creates it, you can use the `onCreateDocument` hook and apply updates directly to the given document.
 This way you can load your document from a database, an external API or even the file system if they are **not present** in your [primary storage](#using-a-primary-storage).
 For more information on the hook and it's payload checkout it's [API section](/api/on-create-document).

-If you're using the tiptap editor you will need the schema to create a Y-Doc from the prosemirror JSON.
-Fortunately tiptap has you covered with it's `getSchema` function.

 ```typescript
 import { readFileSync } from 'fs'
 import { Server } from '@hocuspocus/server'